Developer Guide

 Printing Notification

-1. Add egg with a date within 7 days from today’s date.
+with a date within 7 days from today’s date. - Add

 Expected: To see 2 different notification printed, one health and another expiry notification.